-1. God is the source of all truth.
+- 1.God is the source of all truth.
 The Scriptures are the written expression of truth and the revealed will of God.
 There is also natural revelation.
-Both types of revelation contribute to our understanding of truth.

-2. Academic freedom functions within Oikos University's mission statement and statement of faith.
+Both types of revelation contribute to our understanding of truth. - 2.
+Academic freedom functions within Oikos University's mission statement and statement of faith.
 Specifically, within the mission statement, the faculty member takes the role of being a Christian leader in order to model Christian leadership to students.
 Academic freedom serves to make the University a leading center of Christian thought and action.
-Oikos University's mission educating students to "serve as Christian leaders." can be achieved only if faculty members demonstrate Christian principles of life and living in the classroom.

-3. "The teacher is a citizen, a member of a learned profession and an officer of an educational institution" ("Academic Freedom and Tenure, 1940 Statement of Principles and Interpretive Comments," American Association of University Professors).
+Oikos University's mission educating students to "serve as Christian leaders." can be achieved only if faculty members demonstrate Christian principles of life and living in the classroom. - 3.
+"The teacher is a citizen, a member of a learned profession and an officer of an educational institution" ("Academic Freedom and Tenure, 1940 Statement of Principles and Interpretive Comments," American Association of University Professors).
 What faculty say or do as private citizens outside their own area of professional competence cannot be justified on the grounds of academic freedom.
 The public will judge the University by the faculty's utterances.
 Consequently, accuracy, proper restraint and respect for the rights of others to express their opinions shall be exercised by faculty speaking in public as private citizens.
-These considerations are not meant to restrict the faculty's ability to make public utterances on topics outside of their discipline, but to encourage faculty to speak the truth in love in accordance with scriptural principles.
+These considerations are not meant to restrict the faculty's ability to make public utterances on topics outside of their discipline, but to encourage faculty to speak the truth in love in accordance with scriptural principles. - 4.
+The University does not restrict faculty as private citizens from speaking out politically, or from addressing the wrongs in society.